cakeio-unreal/cakeio-unreal.github.io/docs/core-api/async-io.md

 === "Blueprint"
 	>Task Priority

-	Every CakeIO async node has a Task Priority parameter.
+	Every Cake IO async node has a Task Priority parameter.
 This is an `ECakeTaskPriority`, which is an enum that partially mirrors a native Unreal enum:

     {{ bp_img_async('Cake Task Priority') }}